thephez/dash-user-docs/docs/core/dash-core/dash-core-wallet-arguments-and-commands-dashd.md

 ```bash
 dashd [options]
 ```

-[block:callout]
-{
-  "type": "warning",
-  "title": "Debug Options",
+> 🚧 Debug Options
+>
-  "body": "The following sections show all available options including debug options that are not normally displayed.
-To see only regular options, run `dashd --help`."
+> The following sections show all available options including debug options that are not normally displayed.
+To see only regular options, run `dashd --help`.
-}
-[/block]

 ### Options:

 ```text